sarah-thomens/date-night-marietta/README.md

 ###### Errors
 - [ ] Errors should be handled (user should know why something did not work)
-- [ ] No console errors should be present
+- [x] No console errors should be present
-- [ ] Make sure to include error handling for when browser had trouble initially reaching the API `(??)`
+- [ ] Make sure to include error handling for when browser has trouble initially reaching the API `(??)`

 ###### Accessibility
 - [x] Focus works correctly